JUDGE BRENT T. ADAMS

 Judge Adams has presided in hundreds of jury and non-jury trials.
 He has sat by designation on the Nevada Supreme Court.
 He was the founding presiding judge of the Washoe County Business Court.

-Judge Adams has conducted settlement conferences for 25 years with a high resolution rate.
-Since 1991, he has taught mediation techniques annually at the general jurisdiction college of the National Judicial College.
+Judge Adams has conducted settlement conferences and mediation for over 30 years with a high-resolution rate.
+Between 1991 and 2014, he has taught mediation techniques annually at the general jurisdiction college of the National Judicial College.